 - The skills to calculate potential profits resulting from various option trading strategies and to formulate portfolio management strategies to modify the risk-return attributes of the portfolio; the skills to calculate option prices in a two-state world (via a simplified binomial model).

 - Comprehension of market timing, timing performance measures, and the problems that timing causes in performance measurement.

 Accredited member of AACSB International―The Association to Advance Collegiate Schools of Business

 Why Choose BU’s Master of Science in Financial Management?

-- The Financial Management program offers the flexibility of online, on-campus, or blended study formats, ensuring that students can earn their degree the way that suits them the best.
+- The Financial Management program offers the flexibility of online or on-campus study formats, ensuring that students can earn their degree the way that suits them the best.

 - The MS in Financial Management program expands upon classic theory taught in traditional MBA courses, providing the insights, critical thinking, and analytical skills needed to solve problems in today’s changing financial landscape.

 - Professor Irena Vodenska was the principle investigator for Boston University’s part of the international, multi-institutional “Forecasting Financial Crisis” grant funded by the European Union.